 From what I've been told, this will be the last publication of The Enquiry for the year.
 I know we are all happy with the outcome of the election . . . at least most of us are.

-Here is The Starger's question of the month.
-The other day I says a sullable for month.
+Here is The Stargazer's question of the month.
+The other day I saw a sullabue for nere is the stargazer's question of the month.
 The other day I saw a syllabus for a course which listed the grading system.
 The professor graded using the +1, +2 scale, like some of our history professors do.
 The sheet divided the possible grade components into three areas.
 In the first area, you had six categories with the highest possible grade being +1.
-On one item, the highest grade you could get was a O, so for that section your highest possible grade was 5/6.
-The next section had nine items with the highest possible grade a O. The third continues the section had not been such as the grade a O. The third continues the grade a O. The third continues the section had not been such as the grade a O. The third continues the section had not been such as the section had ible grade a O. The third section had seven items and the highest point total you could accumulate was eight.
+On one item, the bicket errode were being +1.
+On one item, the highest possible grad could get was a 0, so for that section your highest possible grade was 5/6.
+The next section had nine items with the highest possible grade a O. The third section had seven items and the highest point total you could accumulate was eight.
 Since no weighting was indicated, could some one tell me how you could get a +2 or A in that course?
-I've been told that there were some courses in which it was not possible to get an A. Maybe this is the
+I've been told that there were some courses in which it was not possible to get an A. Maybe this is the course.

 Did you notice that Robin Baker is sporting a new diamond ring?
-That says something for
+That says something for Spring.

 I was over in Johnson 108 the other day and I noticed that there are three doors which are covered by the blackboard.
 There is no way to get into the rooms.
-Someone told me that this is where the Associate Class Profs put the bodies of those who overbid on Bibles speaking of professors, have you ever noticed that Dr. Dale habitually has a can of Tab in his hand?
-Even throughout a two hour class period, he can be seen calmly taking a swallow from the can.
-Someone told me that he had an interest in the company, but when asked, he staunchly denied any interest other than having a cool, caloriefree drink.

-Have you ever felt for the unmarried man or Think about it for a minute.
-Who washes their back?
+Someone told me that this is where the Associate Class Profs put the bodies of those who overbid on Bibles Have you ever felt for the unmarried man or Think about it for a minute.
+Who washes woman? their back?

 Speaking of back washing, spring means lots of hand-holding.
 Speaking of hand-holding, did you notice that the leading bowling team on the 22nd of March was the Holly Rollers.
 Must be a Christmas team . . .
-Speaking of professors, have you ever noticed
+Speaking of professors, have you ever noticed that Dr. Dale habitually has a can of Tab in his hand?
+Even throughout a two hour class period, he can be seen calmly taking a swallow from the can.
+Someone told me that he had an interest in the company, but when asked, he staunchly denied any interest other than having a cool, calorie-free drink free drink.

 Overseen during Easter break: 1) a professor coming out of his office flapping his arms like he was going to fly, 2) a certain renowned speaker, he was going to fly, 2) a certain renowned speaker, famed for weaving verbal tapestries, sitting in the office of one of our hard-working female employees weaving another sort of story, 3) another professor studiously cleaning his nails.
 And I noted at least one student who had nothing better to do than go by and watch.
 For all you seminarians, don't forget to stop and smell the flowers.
 We are blessed with a beautiful campus and at this time of year it is especially pretty.
 Don't you dare miss it.